beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 * They all have different complexity and tradeoffs.
 * Let's start with some common ones...

+^ What can we do?
+Well, there are many ways to approach this problem.
+Let's take a look at some of the common ones.

 ---
-## :x: Not using Configure at all :x:
+## :x: Switching on environment inline :x:

 ```php
 // src/Template/Layout/default.ctp